As seen on

 Their actual take-home pay will also vary depending on the type of driver they are.
 Some cabbies are employed full-time by a company, and may even have their vehicle provided by the business.
 As an employee, the business will often take care of costs like insurance and fuel, resulting in these drivers retaining a comparatively high percentage of their income.

 Most drivers are self-employed and may provide their services through local taxi companies or mobile applications like Uber or Bolt.
 In these cases, drivers will almost certainly be expected to provide their own insurance and cover their own fuel costs, which can significantly impact their net income.
 These drivers do, however retain the flexibility to work for whoever they want, whenever they like, and so may end up earning more on a daily/weekly basis than a driver who is fully employed by one firm.
+Drivers thinking about starting a taxi business could potentially earn even more, although there are additional expenses associated with operating a taxi fleet such as marketing expenses, office space, office equipment and additional insurance.

 On the topic of net income, there are a number of costs associated with being a taxi/private hire driver that many new drivers fail to consider properly.
 It goes without saying that you’ll need a vehicle that meets the required specifications (for example, in London, there are emissions restrictions on how much CO2 your vehicle produces).
 On top of this, you’ll need the correct taxi licence and the appropriate taxi insurance before you even start working, and that’s to say nothing of your fuel costs and vehicle maintenance.